Sudhanshu1211/Research-summerization/FRONTEND_README.md

-# 📚 Document Analysis & Challenge System - Frontend
+# 📚 Research Document Summerizer - Frontend

 A beautiful and intuitive Streamlit frontend for the Document Analysis & Challenge System that provides a complete workflow for document analysis, question answering, and challenge evaluation.